Skip to content

 Key Compliance Areas

-- Assignment of Rights: Penn researchers are required to assign their rights to Penn prior to receiving any award.
-This is accomplished through the Participation Agreement, which must be signed by all Penn researchers, as well as other employees.
-This agreement ensures that the university holds the necessary rights to manage and commercialize the invention in compliance with the Bayh-Dole Act.
-Ensuring that all Penn researchers have signed the Participation Agreement before any award is granted is essential for maintaining compliance and protecting the interests of both the researchers and the university.
+1. Assignment of Rights: University of Pennsylvania researchers are required to assign their rights to University of Pennsylvania prior to receiving any award.
+This is accomplished through the Participation Agreement, which must be signed by all University of Pennsylvania researchers, as well as other employees.
+This agreement ensures that the University of Pennsylvania holds the necessary rights to manage and commercialize the invention in compliance with the Bayh-Dole Act.
+Ensuring that all University of Pennsylvania researchers have signed the Participation Agreement before any award is granted is essential for maintaining compliance and protecting the interests of both the researchers and the University of Pennsylvania.

-- Timely Reporting: Inventors must disclose any new invention to the University’s Penn Center for Innovation (PCI) promptly.
+• Timely Reporting: Inventors must disclose any new invention to the Penn Center for Innovation (PCI) promptly.

-- Patenting Decisions: If the university elects to retain title, it must file a patent application within one year of election or before any public disclosure, whichever is sooner.
+• Patenting Decisions: If the University of Pennsylvania elects to retain title, it must file a patent application within one year of election or before any public disclosure, whichever is sooner.

-- Licensing Strategies: PCI is responsible for finding suitable commercial partners and negotiating licensing agreements that are in line with university policies and federal regulations.
+• Licensing Strategies: PCI is responsible for finding suitable commercial partners and negotiating licensing agreements that are in line with University of Pennsylvania policies and federal regulations.

-- Compliance Obligations: The University is responsible for submitting reports to the funding agencies detailing the inventions made, patents filed, and licenses granted.
+• Compliance Obligations: The University of Pennsylvania is responsible for submitting reports to the funding agencies detailing the inventions made, patents filed, and licenses granted.

-- Utilization Reports: The University is responsible for reporting information on how licensed inventions are being brought to practical use by licensees.
+4. Utilization Reports: The University of Pennsylvania is responsible for reporting information on how licensed inventions are being brought to practical use by licensees.

 Compliance Checklist

-- Before the grant is issued: Ensure that all personnel have signed a Participation Agreement.
-Note that if personnel change during the course of a grant, the PI is responsible for ensuring that new researchers or technical personnel have signed a Participation Agreement.
+• Before the grant is issued: Ensure that all personnel have signed a Participation Agreement.
+Note that if personnel change during the course of a grant, the Principal Investigator (PI) is responsible for ensuring that new researchers or technical personnel have signed a Participation Agreement.

-- During licensing negotiations: PCI will ensure agreements align with federal and university policies.
+• During licensing negotiations: PCI will ensure agreements align with federal and University of Pennsylvania policies.

 Conclusion

 Compliance with the Bayh-Dole Act is not only a legal requirement but also a crucial component of the University of Pennsylvania’s commitment to fostering innovation and bringing research discoveries to market.
-By adhering to these guidelines, the university and its inventors can ensure that federally funded inventions achieve their maximum potential and societal benefit.
+By adhering to these guidelines, the University of Pennsylvania and its inventors can ensure that federally funded inventions achieve their maximum potential and societal benefit.

 Related FAQs